danielnuriyev/danielnuriyev.github.io/README.md

 - Scientific.
 Such a person uses observation and deduction to explain the reality.
 This is the best approach.
 It is applicable to the discovery of the spiritual.
 To explore the spiritual this approach requires all participants to change themselves to experience the same.
 Therefore practically this approach is not applied to the spiritual.
 Such people are often complete meterialists, atheists and skeptics of the spiritual.
 - Agnostic.
 Just like a scientist, an agnostic does not deny that the reality is far from being fully explored.
 But an agnostic extends this attitude towards the spiritual and teh devine.
 - Believer.
 Just like a scientist, a believer can be absolutely rational.
 Like an agnostic, a believer realizes that the reality is way beyond our current knowledge.
 In addition, a believer treats the spiritual as absolutely real.
-There may be no base for this belief, or maybe the believer accepts upon him/herself a specific idea about the spiritual, either his/her own or an existing.
+There may be no base for this belief, or maybe the believer accepts upon oneself a specific idea about the spiritual, either his/her own or an existing.
 A believer may even practice religious rituals such as speaking to his/her idea of the spiritual, like praying to the Creator of the world.
-But a believer does not attempt to change him/herself in order to experience the spiritual.
+But a believer does not attempt to change oneself in order to experience the spiritual.
 - Mystic.
-A mystic is a person who changes him/herself to experience the spiritual.
+A mystic is a person who changes oneself to experience the spiritual.
 This text is for this person.
 - Divine.
 A divine being living in this world who does not need a proof that he/she exists because he/she simply exists.
 Such a person preserves the awareness and acts selflessly for the spiritual growth of the world.

 This text is for a person who needs a proof that the spiritual exists.